MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 Usage telemetry to see how much time user spends on SKU Chooser screen.
 Usage telemetry to see how much time user spends on Sku Chooser screen.

 The following fields are collected:

+- **CardCount** - Integer - Number of cards seen by user before exiting from SKU Chooser screen

 - **Duration** – Long integer indicating time spent by user on Sku Chooser screen in milliseconds